NitchayaninT/data-mining/Process/ch9/Ensemble Methods.md

 ### Bagging
 Manipulate training data, training n base classifiers of the **same type** For each **base classifier training**
+**bootstraping** = used to create diverse samples,  it generates different subsets of the training data set.
 1. Create training data or bootstrap by **sampling with replacement**
 2. Use training data to train base classifier
 **Final prediction** : by majority vote (or avg prediction confidence) from n base classifiers **Sampling with replacement** :
-- Some records are chosen many times while some are never chosen
+- **Some records are chosen many times** while some are never chosen
 - On average, each bootstrap contains about 63% of original data (according to probability calculation)
 ### Boosting
 ---